 “I know what’s going to happen this time, girly.”

-"What did you just call me?" she asked, spitting out the words like acid.
+“What did you just call me?” she asked, the words booming like thunder.

 Just like that, Corrin’s resolve melted.

 The wind abated, leaving the field bathed in near silence but for the methodical swish of Shanna’s pant legs as she strode towards Corrin.
 The bully held his ground, but it was with a visible lean that grew more noticeable the closer Shanna drew.
 Then she stood before him.
 Corrin was half a head taller than she was and much larger, but size made no difference.
 Shanna had only to raise a single fist to set Corrin blathering.

 “Aw, c’mon,” he said.
 “I was just kiddin’.
 I didn’t mean nothin’ by sayin’ that.”